 - Agro lending technology: delivering capital to farmers at scale supported by technology

-- Direct Farming: owing farms and growing crops and/or raising farm animals
+- Direct Farming: owning farms and growing crops and/or raising farm animals

 - Farming ecommerce: expanding farmers’ markets by providing digital platforms for trade